chef/chef-web-docs/chef_master/source/api_chef_server.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag api_chef_server_endpoint_policies_get

-The ``GET`` method is used to get a list of policies (including policy revisions) from the Chef server.
+The ``GET`` method is used to get a list of policies (including policy revisions) from the Chef Infra Server.

 This method has no parameters.